tacman/PasswordStrengthBundle/docs/index.md

 You can customize the validation error messages:

-- tooShortMessage = _'Your password must be at least {{length}} characters long.'_
+- tooShortMessage = _'Password must be at least {{length}} characters long.'_
-- missingLettersMessage = _'Your password must include at least one letter.'_
+- missingLettersMessage = _'Password must include at least one letter.'_
-- requireCaseDiffMessage = _'Your password must include both upper and lower case letters.'_
+- requireCaseDiffMessage = _'Password must include both upper and lower case letters.'_
-- missingNumbersMessage = _'Your password must include at least one number.'_
+- missingNumbersMessage = _'Password must include at least one number.'_
-- missingSpecialsMessage = _'Your password must include at least one special character.'_
+- missingSpecialsMessage = _'Password must include at least one special character.'_